Among the shocks, steady global growth is the biggest surprise

-European pay-TV group Sky Plc said on Friday it had been approached by Rupert Murdoch's Twenty-First Century Fox Inc to buy the company.

-LONDON In a year of political shocks, the unexpected strength of the global economy going into 2017 may be the most enduring surprise for financial markets.
+LONDON (Reuters) - In a year of political shocks, the unexpected strength of the global economy going into 2017 may be the most enduring surprise for financial markets.

 Despite all the electoral upsets - Donald Trump's U.S. presidential victory plus referendums in Britain and Italy that have pushed both countries into deep uncertainty - economic data are consistently beating forecasts.